abaran30/rune2word/README.md

 # Rune2Word

+**This app has been built with Ionic 3.9.10 (Angular 5.0.3).
+For the time being, this app will only be updated with bug fixes and vulnerability patches.**

 Rune2Word is a mobile application that allows *Diablo II: Lord of Destruction* players to browse and find Rune Words.
 Rune Words can be filtered by item type (and by weapon class), number of sockets, and applicable runes.

 ## Development